 • Study Skills

 NSCECE is all about the team spirit.
 All students will be assigned to a college team.
-The teams are named after famous Early Childhood Theorists Piaget, Vygotsky, Erikson and Gardner.
-Every time you participate in college activities you get points awarded to your team.
+The teams are named after famous Early Childhood Theorists.
+In the past we our team names have been: Piaget, Vygotsky, Erikson and Gardner.
+Stay tuned for the Fall 2018 names, which will be chosen carefully to represent various gender and cultural background.
+Each time you participate in college activities you get points awarded to your team.

 How can you get involved?
 It is simple.
 All you have to do is to participate in:

 • Orientation Activities